 How to Know If Your Debt is Too Much

-If you're questioning whether you have too much debt, there's a very good chance you do.
-Having too much debt can lead to other financial problems like not being able to save money, missing bill payments, and having to borrow more money just to stay afloat.
+If you're struggling to make debt payments or your payments are so high that you can't accomplish much else, you may have too much debt.
+Even if you can manage your payments, having too much debt can lead to other financial problems like not being able to save money, missing bill payments, and having to borrow more money just to stay afloat.
 Here are a few signs you have more debt than you can handle.

 If you have to pay your bills with loans from family, friends, credit cards, or cash advance places, you have too much debt.
 You'll eventually run out of places to borrow money and you'll have to face the debt you've accumulated with your creditors and your loved ones.